 - Diving torch – you need to provide your own.

-- 3l stage cylinder – the club has a few pony cylinders for hire (£1.50).
+- 3l stage cylinder – the club has a few pony cylinders for hire (£6 incl. reg and clamp, or £4 for reg or cylinder only).
 These are required for deeper dives as a redundant air source.

 - Scruffy, warm, old clothes and fleece, gloves, and a hat.